 Any ICTV program’s social media account should publicly associate itself with ICTV as much as it can.
 Twitter accounts should associate itself with ICTV in their name (e.x. @ICTVNews16, @PopQuizICTV) unless character restrictions come into play and ICTV cannot fit beyond the show name.
 Facebook pages do not have to have ICTV in the page name but must somehow mention being an ICTV show in the main ‘About’ section.
 Other forms of social media should follow the Twitter account format.

 All accounts should link back to the ICTV domain.
 This is best done by listing the program’s website as their ICTV page in the About or Website sections of their social media profile.

-Facebook pages and Twitter accounts should have at least one new update each week.
-All live and new shows must be publicized via status updates and tweets anytime before going on the air the day of broadcast.
+Facebook pages should have at least one new update each week.
+All live and new shows must be publicized via status updates anytime before going on the air the day of broadcast.

 As ICTV programs are only allowed to upload videos to the ICTV website, therefore ICTV producers should avoid making accounts on social media websites that focus on video sharing, like Vimeo and YouTube.
 The only exception to this is when producers are interested in sharing their video promotions on these sites.
 In this case, only video promotions can be posted through these accounts.

 ICTV producers should keep in mind that even though their program’s account is separate from that of ICTV’s, these accounts still represent ICTV and, as an extension, Ithaca College.
 Any content posted through a program’s social media account should reflect the content standards of ICTV and other on-air promotions.